YongminK/100-days-of-code/log.md

 **Thoughts:**

-*Mark:* <main> - for SEO; required in <input> - user will not be able to submit form until user filled them out; same radio button shoud have same name atribute; use atribute for on label;
+*Mark:* main - for SEO;
+required in input - user will not be able to submit form until user filled them out;
+same radio button shoud have same name atribute;
+use atribute for on label and same id in input;